jometzg/cognitive-speech/logic-apps/README.md

 ## Webhook logic app

 ![alt text](https://github.com/jometzg/cognitive-speech/blob/master/logic-apps/webhook-email.png "webhook logic app flow") This logic app is called by the Cognitive services batch transcription API when a transcription has completed.
-For this logic app to be called, this logic app's HTTP trigger endpoint *must* be registered as a webhook.
-This has been covered in more detail earlier.
+For this logic app to be called, **this logic app's HTTP trigger endpoint must be registered as a webhook**.
+This has been covered in more detail [here](https://github.com/jometzg/cognitive-speech/blob/master/REST%20API/Using%20transcription%20REST%20API.md).

 **It should be noted that the webhook may contain more than one result, but for the purposes of the demonstration we are only interested in the first result returned.
 So there are several places in the returned JSON that are array results.
 We will always be picking the zero element [0] of these arrays.
 For production code, this may be different**